 At the beginning of 2013, Richland Hospital technologists were still using film to capture patient images.
 The film was then taken to the dark room where it took about 5 minutes to process.
 After the processing, a radiologist could read the film.
 Today, technologists take the image and about 7 seconds later it is available for the radiologist to read on a high resolution computer screen.

 Jeremy Pauls is a radiological technologist who works in the Medical Imaging department at the Richland Hospital.
 “You can see from the dramatic time difference, how beneficial the new technology is.
 We can work faster and get to patients sooner,” he said.

-Digital (DR) information is also much easier to send to other facilities or other physicians.
+Digital (DR) Information is also much easier to send to other facilities or other physicians.
 “Imagine a patient enters the Emergency Room after having a motor vehicle accident,” Pauls said.
-“Now we can take the images and send them to a specialist who can look at them and make a decision about care right away.”
+“Now we can take the images and send them to a specialist who can look at them and make a decision about that patient’s care right away.”

 This new technology is also available at our rural clinics in Muscoda and Spring Green, in the form of CR.
 “We are thrilled to have this technology,” Dr. Kay Balink from Spring Green Medical Center said.
 “Now a second opinion on an image is just a click away.”

 - Superior image quality

 - Easier sharing of imaging information between physicians

 Pauls added that the total upgrade was made possible by funds donated through the Richland Hospital Foundation.
 “Without the Foundation, this upgrade would have taken years,” he said. “the generosity of the community and Foundation made this a very seamless and safe transfer into the new age of technology.”

 Doctors and technicians at The Richland Hospital are using the GE Revolution EVO CT Scanner.
 It is among the most advanced in the field, making CT exams at the Richland Hospital safer, more comfortable, and more accurate than ever.